Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/04_Software_stack.md

 the LUMI-G partition.
 We were also planning to have a fourth version for the visualisation nodes with zen2 CPUs combined with NVIDIA GPUs, but that may never materialise and we may manage those differently.

-In the distant future we will also look at **a stack based on the common EasyBuild toolchains as-is**, but we do expect problems with MPI that will make this difficult to implement, and the common toolchains also do not yet support the AMD GPU ecosystem, so we make no promises whatsoever about a time frame for this development.
+In the far future we will also look at **a stack based on the common EasyBuild toolchains as-is**, but we do expect problems with MPI that will make this difficult to implement, and the common toolchains also do not yet support the AMD GPU ecosystem, so we make no promises whatsoever about a time frame for this development.

+We also have an extensible software stack based on **Spack** which has been pre-configured to use the compilers from the Cray PE.
+This stack is offered as-is for users who know how to use Spack, but we don't offer much support nor do we do any bugfixing in Spack.

 ### 3 ways to access the Cray Programming environment on LUMI.